Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Characterizing the performance of the MaxEnt method

-An analogous analysis can also be performed for Werner states, the other case under study that we have presented in this work.
+Furthermore, unlike approaches tailored to particular symmetries or families of states, the algorithm proposed here works for arbitrary symmetries.
+With this aim, we also analyze the case of Werner states, defined by having the symmetry given in Eq.~(\ref{sym_Werner}).
 To completely determine a Werner state, one can specify the mean values $\mbox{tr}(\rho V_{\pi})$, where $\{V_{\pi}\}$ is the set of matrices associated to the representation of the permutation group \cite{Eggeling_PhD}.
 Thus, in order to compute how many independent parameters are associated to an $N$-qubit Werner state, one has to compute the number of linearly independent matrices $V_{\pi}$.
-It is easy to check that for the case of three-qubit states, the set of constraints in Eq.~\eqref{e:ConditionsB} reduces the estimation problem to a $5$-dimensional variety \cite{Eggelin-2001}.
-As shown in Figs. \ref{f:1000QOffOffSIC}(c) and \ref{f:1000QOffOffSIC}(d), where the prior information about the symmetries of the state is incorporated to the MaxEnt technique, only five expectation values are needed to achieve the maximum fidelity ($F=1$), which means a substantial reduction in the number of independent measurements to be performed.
+It is easy to check that for the case of three-qubit states, the set of constraints in Eq.~\eqref{e:ConditionsB} reduces the estimation problem to a $5$-dimensional variety \cite{Eggeling2001}, which means a substantial reduction in the number of independent measurements to be performed with respect to a full tomography.
+As shown in Figs. \ref{f:1000QOffOffSIC}(c) and \ref{f:1000QOffOffSIC}(d), where the prior information about the symmetries of the state is incorporated to the MaxEnt method, only five expectation values are needed to achieve the maximum fidelity ($F=1$), in agreement with the previous analysis.
 Moreover, for most states, less than five expectation values are enough in order to obtain a fidelity above $0.95$.

+It is important to note that, beyond the global performance of the method, the fidelity of reconstruction depends critically on the particular state to be estimated.
+Then, the average performance for a given family of states might be quite different from that observed for particular subfamilies.
+In what follows, we focus on two subfamilies of permutationally invariant states, the so-called \textit{cat-like states} and Dicke states, both of interest in quantum mechanics and for applications in quantum information processing \cite{Ouyang-2014,Hakoshima2020,GHZa,Xu2014}.